awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

    This command returns nothing, but the file you created should appear in the directory where you ran the command\.

-1. Add the `region` field to add a new stage with your cross\-region action that includes the region and resources for your action\.
-The following JSON sample adds a Deploy stage with a cross\-region deploy action where the provider is AWS CodeDeploy, in a new region `us-east-1`\.
+1. Add the `region` field to add a new stage with your cross\-region action that includes the Region and resources for your action\.
+The following JSON sample adds a Deploy stage with a cross\-region deploy action where the provider is CodeDeploy, in a new region `us-east-1`\.

    ```
     {